Student group committee elections

 Rules

 Each group must fulfil all three committee positions to remain registered.
-If the society has some but not all positions filled by the end of the elections, the student group may be at risk of closing.
-We will discuss with the current committee how to find a solution.
+If the society has some but not all positions filled by the end of the meeting, the student group will be considered for closure.
 If a solution cannot be found the group will close in July 2025.

 A committee member can only hold the same position for a maximum of two years, but can hold other positions.